Intentional leadership at work and home

 The truth is, many of the same competencies that make a great parent also make a great leader:

-• Developing meaningful relationships
+• Building meaningful relationships

 • Demonstrating emotional intelligence

-• Successfully resolving conflict and setting boundaries
+• Navigating conflict and setting boundaries

-• Facilitating constructive communication
+• Facilitating open, constructive communication

 • Balancing warmth and structure